Skënder Hyka

-Skender Hyka (6 September 1944 – 5 July 2018) was an Albanian who spent his entire career at his hometown club 17 Nëntori Tirana (present day KF Tirana) as a forward.
+Skender Hyka (6 September 1944 – 5 July 2018) was an Albanian footballer who spent his entire career at his hometown club 17 Nëntori Tirana (present day KF Tirana) as a forward.
 He also represented the Albania national team, although he only earned one senior cap at international level.
 He worked for Albanian Football Association as an executive committee member and he was head of the Competition Commission since 2009.

 Career

 Early career

 Hyka was born and raised in Tirana, where he went attended high school as well as university.
 He studied at the Institute of Physical Culture and Sport and graduated in 1968, whilst still playing professional football.
 He joined the 17 Nëntori Tirana youth setup at the age of 13 in 1957, where he played for the different age groups before being promoted to the first team in the early 1960s.

 17 Nëntori Tirana

 Once turning professional Hyka quickly established himself as a key member of the 17 Nëntori Tirana team, helping them win the Kategoria Superiore four times during his career.
 He scored 60 league goals with 17 Nëntori which at the time of his retirement in 1974 made him the club's all-time top goalscorer (5th as of 2012).
 He played in around 400 games.